 Deviations from this physiological range suggest inefficiency.
 An N:S ratio much higher than 15:1 (e.g., 20:1 or 25:1) indicates S deficiency relative to available N. In these situations, the plant absorbs N but cannot complete protein synthesis due to a lack of sulfur-containing amino acids, resulting in the accumulation of NNP (nitrate, amides, etc.), which adds no nutritional value to the forage (Taiz; Zeiger, 2024).
 On the other hand, a very low N:S ratio suggests a limitation in N uptake or a relative excess of S, which can also compromise overall growth.

+6. ConclusionS

-6. ConclusionI RECOMMEND WRITING THESE PARAGRAPHS ACCORDING TO:
+I RECOMMEND WRITING THESE PARAGRAPHS ACCORDING TO:

 Effective management requires the combined application of nitrogen (N) and sulfur (S).

 The intensification of livestock farming systems in tropical regions has increased the demand for efficient nutrient management, especially in sandy soils characterized by low fertility, high porosity, and low nutrient retention.
 Therefore, it is important to note that effective nutrient management requires the combined application of nitrogen (N) and sulfur (S).

 Optimizing crude protein synthesis depends on maintaining a balanced N:S ratio in plant tissue, which is physiologically close to 15:1.
-Therefore, the application of sulfur (S) is essential to ensure the effectiveness of nitrogen (N) and the production of forage with high biological value.
+Therefore, it is concluded that the application of sulfur (S) is essential to ensure the effectiveness of nitrogen (N) and the production of forage with high biological value.

 Management strategies that assess the interaction between nutrients and organic matter are essential.
 As gaps remain regarding the interaction of these elements with the microbiota, there is a need for future research that integrates chemical and biological aspects for sustainable intensification.

 Finally, it is worth noting that management strategies that assess the interactions between nutrients and organic matter are essential for advancing the intensification of livestock systems in tropical regions.